Average Speed of Answer: Establishing a Goal

 Average Speed of Answer (ASA) is one of the more critical contact center KPIs.
 In fact, some surveys have shown that more than 60% of callers will abandon a call if they’re not speaking to an agent after one minute.
 And no, those friendly “your call is important to us” pre-recorded messages aren’t doing much to change their minds.

-To improve ASA, start by establishing clear goals.
+To improve average speed of answer in call centers, start by establishing clear goals.

 Your contact center may already have a service level they strive to achieve; the most common is 80-20, meaning 80% of calls are answered within a specific time frame (usually 20 or 30 seconds).